HadiAlizade77/zadix-web/CONTACT_FORM.md

 ## Email Template Variables

-The following variables are sent to your EmailJS template:
+**⚠️ UPDATED:** The following variables are sent to your EmailJS template:

 - `{{from_name}}` - Shows as "Name (via Zadix Contact Form)" in subject
 - `{{user_name}}` - User's actual full name for email body